hellogaray/Portfolio-Project-Hello-Habits/README.md

 ## 🎭 Current Status

 The UI is a canvas in progress, mirroring the prototype.
 Expect some magic as assets get a stylish makeover—functional and fab for upcoming features!

-## 📂 Folder Structure

-- **Documentation:** Hidden scrolls of knowledge.
-- **Screenshots:** Glimpses into the visual journey.
-- **Source Code:** Where the magic happens.

-## 🌐 How to Contribute

-Become a part of the chic revolution!
-Fork, tweak, and dazzle—your contributions are the runway for Hello, Habits!
-App's style evolution.

-## 🙏 Acknowledgments

-- Fumio Sasaki for the minimalist muse.
-- [Course Name and Instructor] for the 'iOS & Swift' masterclass.

-Thanks for joining the stylish stroll through Hello, Habits!
-App's development runway! 🚀✨